Matching Bonus in MLM: How It Works, Benefits, and Implementation

 Once the matching bonus is implemented into your compensation plan, the bonus will be added to the distributor’s final payout and sent to e-wallets or bank accounts, with a full breakdown visible on each distributor’s dashboard.

-How Matching Bonus Works Across Different MLM Compensation Plan Types?
+How Matching Bonus Works Across Different MLM Compensation Plans?

 The matching bonus works differently across binary, unilevel, and matrix compensation plans.
 The structure of each plan directly determines how the bonus is triggered, how many levels it pays, and how it is calculated.
 Let’s look at each one: